What is EPR?

 Producer Responsibility Organization (PRO)

-The experts in the most recent decade has forced the weight on the producers to be answerable for their end-of-life management.
-The producers may likewise decide to designate this obligation to third party, a supposed Producer Responsibility ('PRO'), which is paid by them for utilized items management.
-A portion of these guidelines depend on the EPR idea, which makes the producers answerable for the natural outcomes during the item life cycle.
+The experts in the most recent decade have forced the weight on the producers to be answerable for their end-of-life management.
+The producers may likewise decide to designate this obligation to a third party, a supposed Producer Responsibility ('PRO'), which is paid by them for utilized items management.
+A portion of these guidelines depends on the EPR idea, which makes the producers answerable for the natural outcomes during the item life cycle.
 Organization for Economic Co-operation and Development ('OECD') describes EPR as ' an approach to environmental policy in which the responsibility of a manufacturer for a commodity is extended to the post-consumer stage of the life cycle of a commodity including its final disposal'1.
 EPR does not form part of corporate social responsibility (' CSR '), but rather is part of sound business practices.

 India embraces the definition of PRO in two sectors: